Head CT Scan and Brain CT Scan: All You Need to Know

 When will I get CT head scan results, and how do I interpret them?

-You'll usually receive your results within 7 working days of your scan.
-The results will be delivered in four different formats:
+Our clinical team will usually receive your results from the scanning centre within 7 working days of your scan, but this can vary by site.
+After that, they'll review your results and the outcomes will be delivered in four different formats:

 Next Steps